lordofthedanse/hmibo/README.md

 **How May I Be Of service!**

-Hmibo is a Ruby gem that provides consistent patterns and conventions for service objects.
-It offers a structured approach to handling business logic, error management, and result objects in your Rails applications.
+Hmibo is a lightweight Ruby gem that provides simple, consistent patterns for service objects.
+Inspired by personal patterns, it offers structured error handling and logging for business logic in your Rails applications.

 ## Features

-- **Base Service Class**: Consistent interface for all service objects
+- **Simple Base Service Class**: Clean pattern following personal conventions
-- **Result Objects**: Structured success/failure results with data and errors
+- **Structured Error Logging**: Integrated with LoggerHead for contextual error logging
-- **Error Handling**: Standardized error collection and reporting
+- **Consistent Error Handling**: Structured error collection with flexible formats
-- **Validation**: Built-in ActiveModel validation support
+- **Bulk Operations**: Specialized service for bulk record creation with individual error tracking
-- **Bulk Operations**: Specialized service for bulk record creation
+- **Rails Testing Helpers**: RSpec helpers for easy service testing
-- **Concerns**: Reusable modules for common functionality (geocoding, notifications)
+- **Minimal Dependencies**: Uses LoggerHead for enhanced error logging (works great with Rails 7.1+)

 ## Installation